Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Introduction

-It is well known that characterizing features of different subordinate object categories are on some local parts of object instances.
+It is well known that characterizing features of different subordinate object categories are located at some local parts of object instances (e.g., the head and body of bird as illustrated in Figure \ref{fig:detection_scores}).
 Correspondingly, many fine-grained categorization datasets provide ground-truth part annotations \cite{cub2002011}, \cite{birdsnap}.
-Existing methods \cite{partstacked, partbased, finegrainedpose, spdacnn}, \cite{task-driven} use these part annotations to train detection models that can detect from input images the most discriminative parts for use of fine-grained categorization.
+Existing methods \cite{partstacked, partbased, finegrainedpose, spdacnn}, \cite{task-driven} use these part annotations to train detection models that can detect from input images the most discriminative parts for the use of fine-grained categorization.
 However, manually annotating object parts requires expertise, which is also difficult to generalize to fine-grained categorization tasks of new entry-level object categories.
-To get relief from manual part annotations, a number of recent methods \cite{dvan, lookcloser, theapplication, weaklysupervised, opaddl, macnn}, {\cite{surrogate-part-features} are proposed that aim for mining and leveraging discriminative local parts using image-level category labels only.
-Weakly supervised learning \cite{theapplication, weaklysupervised, opaddl} and attention mechanism in deep networks \cite{dvan, lookcloser, macnn}, \cite{surrogate-part-features} are the two main workhorses to achieve such a goal.
-Given region proposals \cite{selectivesearch}, weakly supervised learning based methods \cite{theapplication, weaklysupervised, opaddl} use a separate stage of region clustering to learn part detectors, which is suboptimal for the final task of fine-grained categorization.
-Attention based methods \cite{dvan, lookcloser}, \cite{surrogate-part-features} overcome such a limitation by automatically identifying and using salient/discriminative pixels and regions in an end-to-end fashion.
+To get relief from manual part annotations, a number of recent methods \cite{dvan, lookcloser, theapplication, weaklysupervised, opaddl, macnn}, \cite{pdfs, picking_journal}, \cite{surrogate-part-features} are proposed that aim for mining and leveraging discriminative local parts using image-level category labels only.
+Weakly supervised learning \cite{theapplication, weaklysupervised, opaddl}, \cite{pdfs, picking_journal} and attention mechanism in deep networks \cite{dvan, lookcloser, macnn}, \cite{surrogate-part-features} are the two main workhorses to achieve such a goal.
+Given region proposals \cite{selectivesearch}, weakly supervised learning based methods use a separate stage of region clustering \cite{theapplication, weaklysupervised, opaddl} or region mining \cite{pdfs, picking_journal} to learn part detectors, which is suboptimal for the final task of fine-grained categorization.
+Attention-based methods \cite{dvan, lookcloser}, \cite{surrogate-part-features} overcome such a limitation by automatically identifying and using salient/discriminative pixels and regions in an end-to-end fashion.
 However, they seem to have the weakness that a diverse set of discriminative parts are difficult to obtain, which restricts their practical performance.